 In 2013, reissue group The Numero Group re-released the album on vinyl and, for the first time, on CD.

-Prince's contributions to Got To Be Something Here were recorded in late 1976 or early 1977 at Sound 80 while Prince also worked on his own tracks.
+Prince's contributions to Got To Be Something Here were recorded in late 1976 at Sound 80, during sessions where Prince also worked on at least one other track, Stone Lover.

 The album was only distributed in the Twin Cities area, and it did not enter the charts.
 It is not known if The Lewis Connection played live to support the album, but it is unlikely Prince would have appeared with them, as he was quite successful in his own right at the time of the album's release in 1979.